AI Powered Code Review Tools

 Performance review N+1 queries, blocking operations in async code, missing indexes, unnecessary recomputation.
 These don't fail tests.
 They show up in production.
 The performance review finds them first.

 Agent improvement If you're building with Cursor, Claude Code, or Codex, your agent setup is part of what needs reviewing.
 Are your prompts grounded in your actual codebase?
 Is your context window being used well?
 Are your workflows structured for reliability?
 Nobody else is reviewing this.
 Tekk does.
+Spec driven development is the practice that structures those agent inputs — and the agent improvement review tells you whether your current workflow is close enough to that standard.

 After every review: the agent reads your code, searches the web for current best practices for your specific stack, and delivers recommendations tied to your actual files.
 If you're using Drizzle ORM with PostgreSQL, you get Drizzle-specific recommendations — not generic SQL advice that could apply to any app ever written.